 This makes it more difficult for a predator to reach inside the nest.
 You also can drill the entry hole at an angle to deflect a predator's reach up and away from the nest.

-NEVER add a perch when building birdhouses.
+NEVER add a perch when making bird houses.
 Birds don't need it, but it could be an advantage for predators.

-Once the young are ready to fledge, building an easy exit is necessary.
+Once the young are ready to fledge, having an easy exit is necessary.
 This can be done in several ways.

 You can place the rough side of the wood to the inside of the house, you can horizontally score the inside of the front below the entrance hole, or add a piece of screening material below the hole and finally, you can add pieces of wood below the hole to act as a ladder for the young birds.